 From cabbies to cashiers, shop owners to flyer-givers — they are a chirpy and caring bunch.

 18) A large Couchsurfing community awaits you

-On our last couple of days in China, we stayed in a village in Xiangxiang, on the outskirts of Xiangtan city.
-A friend I had met from a Couchsurfing website invited us over to celebrate the Dragon Boat Festival (端午节), one of China’s biggest holidays, together with his extended family.
+On our last couple of days in China, we stayed in a village in Xiangxiang, on the outskirts of Xiangtan City.
+A friend I had met on a Couchsurfing website invited us over to celebrate the Dragon Boat Festival (端午节), one of China’s biggest holidays, together with his extended family.
 It was an eye-opening experience.

 We witnessed first-hand how they prepared their meals (plucking chickens and shelling lobsters), listened to personal coming-of-age stories, and conversed on the cultural differences between our countries through barely passable translations.